 Time to Conceive is a time-to-pregnancy research study at the University of North Carolina at Chapel Hill.
 The purpose of Time to Conceive is to learn a way to measure fertility in women ages 30 to 44 who are trying to get pregnant.
 Specifically, we will try to determine if certain hormones (FSH, estradiol, antimullerian hormone, inhibin) in blood and urine will predict fertility and infertility.
-From April 2008 through December 2015, we hope to enroll 850 women who are trying to get pregnant, collect a small blood and urine sample from each, and observe how long it takes for them to get pregnant.
+From April 2008 through August 31, 2015, we hope to enroll 850 women who are trying to get pregnant, collect a small blood and urine sample from each, and observe how long it takes for them to get pregnant.
 Time to Conceive is important because, although 1 out of 7 women suffer from infertility, we currently have no markers to predict who will be infertile.
 With your help, we can discover more about infertility.
 As of August 31, 2015 we have ended enrollment for Time to Conceive.